sunyi000/tim-workshop2025/1-running-containers.md

     ```
     $ docker ps
     CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
-    be730b8c554b        ubuntu:16.04        "/bin/sleep 3600"    41 seconds ago      Up 40 seconds                           jovial_goldstine
+    be730b8c554b        ubuntu:22.10      "/bin/sleep 3600"    41 seconds ago      Up 40 seconds                           jovial_goldstine
     $
     ```

 5. Now that the container is running in the background, what if we want to reattach to it?

-    Conceivably, if this were something like a web server or other process where we might like to inspect logs while it runs, it'd be useful to run something on the container without interrupting the current process.

-    To this end, there is another command, called `docker exec`. `docker exec` runs a command within a container that is already running.
-It works exactly like `docker run`, except instead of taking an image ID, it takes a container ID.

-    This makes the `docker exec` command useful for tailing logs, or "SSHing" into an active container.

-    Let's do that now, running the following, passing the first few characters of the container ID:
+    Running the following, passing the first few characters of the container ID:

     ```
     $ docker exec -it be7 /bin/bash